 Solved: How to Backup FTP to Google Drive?

-This article will show you how to backup FTP to Google Drive with a free cloud backup tool – cBackupper within a few steps.
-Please keep reading.
+This article will show you how to connect FTP with Google Drive and guide you to transfer data from FTP to Google Drive with free cloud backup tool – cBackupper within a few steps.

 Before learning the best way to backup FTP to Google Drive, you should learn enough about FTP and Google Drive.
 FTP stands for “File Transfer Protocol”, which is a convenient way to move files around.
 An FTP server offers access to a directory, with sub-directories.
 Users connect to these servers with an FTP client, a piece of software that lets you edit shared files such as rename, delete, copy or download files from the server, as well as upload files to it.